 - Once you arrive in the Bajo Mono area, you will drive past the Basalt climbing wall and the old castle.
 There will be a sign that says waterfall this way.
 Don’t go that way.
 Turn right at this sign and continue along the road.

-- You will see a blue wooden waterfalls sign.
+- You will see a blue wooden waterfall sign.
 Stop here.
 (This is where the Colectivo will stop anyway and where you will wait to be picked up by the Colectivo)

 - There is a wooden sign with the trail marked.
 Keep walking and there are a few houses.
 The locals will pop out and ask for the $3 Pipeline Trail entrance fee.